larean/obsinfo/QUESTIONS_infofiles.rst

   Another possibility would be to allow two types of network file: "full" (\*.network.yaml) and "obs" (\*.obsnetwork.yaml)

+- **Should the software delay correction be specified in the instrument_components:datalogger field?**
+    * Currently specified in the digital filter response file (easier to inject into stages), but in fact it is not at all intrinsic to this filter.
+      Could even specify as samples if in top (generic) level, or seconds within each configuration.
+    * Would have to remove from the ``response:decimation_info`` field

 - **Allow instrument-components to be specified using other formats as well**

   Such as REF, for people who are used to using that